neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 (1 row)
 ```

-4. If you want to run tests afterward (see below), you must stop all the running of the pageserver, safekeeper, and postgres instances
+4. If you want to run tests afterwards (see below), you must stop all the running pageserver, safekeeper, and postgres instances
    you have just started.
 You can terminate them all with one command:
 ```sh
 > cargo neon stop